cs1302uga/cs1302-styleguide/README.md

 Kernighan and Pike said, "it is important to think about style from the beginning."
 If you're a beginner, then that seems almost as daunting as the alternative, even if you do nod your head as we list out the benefits.
-It's daunting because you may not yet be familiar with good style.
+It's daunting because you may not know what good style is yet.
 We know this, and that is why we provide you with access to Checkstyle, a program that automates the process of checking your code for compliance!

 ### When to Check